BorjaRequena/step/README.md

 pointwise diffusion properties of single trajectories with deep learning**.

-The repository is still under construction though.
+The repository is still under construction.
 We will fill in the tutorials and format the documentation after the new year :)